How to make your own feminized cannabis seeds

 Colloidal silver is a dietary supplement marketed for having a variety of health benefits.
 It is a liquid containing tiny silver particles and, while marketed as a cure-all, is highly debated regarding its medicinal benefits and/or risks.

 Regardless of whether colloidal silver is really what it’s marketed to be, one thing is for sure; it works wonders on female cannabis plants.
-Simply spray the solution on your cannabis plants in the early flowering stage and you’ll eventually end up hermaphrodite plants full of female pollen.
+Simply spray the solution on your cannabis plants in the early flowering stage and you’ll eventually end up with hermaphrodite plants full of female pollen.

 Make sure to start early during the flowering phase, spraying any bud sites with colloidal silver solution on a daily basis.
 Eventually, you’ll notice that the plants that have been sprayed develop male flowers, recognizable by their iconic ball shape.